benjaminbacon/ComputerGraphics2020/Week 03 - Class 05/README.md

 ## Creative Grading

 If it is a homework assignment, the assignment is graded 50% technical and 50% creative.
 Many of you have asked what is meant by creative.
-Below you can find what is defined as techical and creative.
+Below you can find what is defined as technical and creative.

 50% Technical